CAST-genomics/panCT/docs/commands/complexity.rst

 The percent of sample haplotypes (aka "walks") that visit node :math:`n` is represented by :math:`p_n`.

-However, :math:`L` can be computed in one of two ways.
-Each of these results in a different way of computing complexity:
+:math:`L` can be computed in one of two ways:

 1. If ``--metrics sequniq-normwalk`` is specified, :math:`L` is computed as the average length of all walks in the region
 2. If ``--metrics sequniq-normnode`` is specified, :math:`L` instead represents the average length of all nodes in the region